 The Scribd app makes it very clear whether you are streaming or have a title downloaded.
 It’s easy to switch to a downloaded version that you can listen to offline.
 The download speed is a bit slower than on Audible though.

-Related article: The Best Audiobooks Apps in 2022
+Related article: The Best Audiobooks Apps you need today!

 Scribd vs Audible: Conclusion